daniel5151/ANESE/wideNES.md

 Wouldn't it be cool to automate that?

-Enter **WideNES**, a novel method to map-out NES games automatically.
+Enter **wideNES**, a novel method to map-out NES games automatically.

 <p align="center">
   <img src="resources/web/wideNES_smb1.gif" alt="wideNES on SMB1">